-- 1. Oil filter element cover
+- 1. Oil filter element

-- 2. Bolt

-- 3. Oil filter element

-- 4. O-ring
+- 2. O-ring

-- 6. Clean the oil strainer and oil filter element with solvent.

-- 7. Install the oil filter element and a new O-ring.
+- 6. Install a new oil filter element and new Orings.

-Make sure that the O-ring is properly seated.
+Make sure that the O-rings are properly seated.

-- 8. Apply a thin coat of clean engine oil to the Oring. - 9.
 Install the oil filter element cover by installing the bolts, and then tighten them to the specified torque.

-Tightening torque: Oil filter element cover bolt: 10 Nm (1.0 m·kgf, 7.2 ft·lbf)
+Tightening torque: Oil filter element cover bolt: 10 Nm (1.0 m·kgf, 7.2 ft·lbf) Install the engine oil drain bolt and its new gasket, and then tighten the bolt to the specified torque.